raoolio/saturn-commons/saturn-commons-http/README.md

 =====================
 This module provides a way to perform HTTP requests using easy to learn approach.
 Why another library for performing HTTP requests you ask? well this implementation offers features not found on other libraries:

-- One interface supports Java's native `UrlConnection` or `Apache Http Core library`.
+- One interface supports Java's native `UrlConnection` or `Apache Http Core`.
-- Fluent `HttpRequestBuilder` to build requests easy.
+- Fluent `HttpRequestBuilder` to build requests easily.
 - Supports the request methods: `GET, POST, PUT, DELETE, HEAD, CONNECT, OPTIONS, TRACE, PATH`.
-- Supports parameter replacement in URL and content.
+- Supports parameter placeholder replacement in the URL and in the request's content.
-- Can automatically build the request content using provided parameters in **JSON** and **URL-Encoded** formats.
+- Can automatically build the request content using provided parameters in **JSON** or **URL-Encoded** formats.
 - By default supports pooled TCP connections.

 Let's dive into some examples to get you started: